 So our happy band of bloggers, oblivious to the rest of the world’s curious stares, got together at Chez Cooksister a couple of weeks ago for a honey tasting.
 We had been planning this for, oh, about a year.
 Things just kept getting in the way!
 In fact, when Pille visited before the summer, we were so sure the honey tasting was iminent that she actually brought us some Estonian honey to taste.
 Little did she knows that the wheels of progress can sometimes grind very sowly.
 Bt at least they do grind, which is how I recently found myself at my sunny dining table surrounded by 6 other people (Johanna, Inge, Bill, Jenni, Andrew and Sarah, our “food blog groupie”) finally ready to taste some honey!

 And of course, man cannot live by honey alone.
-Once the formalities of the tasting were over, we quickly switched to afternoon tea mode and indulged in all manner of sweet and savoury treats:
+Once the formalities of the tasting were over, we quickly switched to afternoon tea mode and indulged in all manner of sweet and savoury treats – below we have Jenni’s mini-cakes with raisins; Andrew’s cheese and onion flowerpot bread (brought steaming from the oven!); and my cheese olives.

-And from left to right we have Bill’s palmiers (home-made!!), Inge’s cheesy poppyseed muffins (served with a lovely chunk of chevre from Wiltshire), and Johanna’s fig, Brie and Parma ham piegata sandwiches.
+Next up we have… Bill’s palmiers (home-made!!), Inge’s cheesy poppyseed muffins (served with a lovely chunk of chevre from Wiltshire), and Johanna’s fig, Brie and Parma ham piegata sandwiches.
 For an album of these and a couple more pictures, have a look at my Flickr set of the day.
-And below, you will find my tasting notes.
+And below that, you will find my tasting notes.

 Austrian creamed honey